aln787/ios-mobile-development-101-cwe-materials/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) IOS Development 101

 Welcome to General Assembly's iOS Development 101.
-We're all really excited that you're joining our General Assembly community.

-## Value Proposition

-Through our iOS Development Immersive, we are building a global community of lifelong learners who are excited about developing mobile applications to solve real world problems.
+We are building a global community of lifelong learners who are excited about developing mobile applications to solve real world problems, and we're really excited for you to join us!

+## In This Repository

-In this repository, we provided a number of *required* and *optional* resources to prepare you for our course.
-In order to ensure your success in the course, we’ve assembled the following pre-course onboarding materials.
-These may take you between 20-40 hours to complete.
+We provide a number of *required* and *optional* resources to better prepare you for the course.
+Please complete **all** items **before** your first day of class, so that both you and your computer will be prepared to hit the ground running.

 ## To Get Started

-Please complete **all** items **before** your first day of class, so that both you and your computer will be prepared to hit the ground running.
-If you have questions in the meantime (or just want to say hi!), feel free to reach out to your admissions or course producer!

 Document                            | Description
 ----------------------------------- | ------------------------------------------
 [1.
 Complete our Onboarding Materials](./curriculum//01-onboarding/01-roadmap.md) | Required Pre-Course Tutorials & Assessments
 [2.
 Review our Tech Policies](./curriculum//01-onboarding/02-tools-policies.md) | GA's Technology Policy for this course

+Meanwhile, if you have questions in the meantime (or just want to say hi!), feel free to reach out to your admissions or course producer!
+You can also join our `#iosi-onboarding` channel on Slack to get help from and share tips with your peers!

 ## Licensing